toludwig/golden-lemurs/docs/approach.md

 In fact, we tried many different topologies for each architecture and obviously cannot report everything.
 Also, in the course of development certain nets (e.g. the FFN) proved not to show the expected performance.
-We decided to focus on adjusting the working ones, but nethertheless not to drop the others, but rather having them contribute a few percentages to the final accuracy.
+We decided to focus on adjusting the working ones, but nevertheless not to drop the others, but rather having them contribute a few percentages to the final accuracy.